2025 Keweenaw Native Plant Sale

 Ohio Spiderwort Trandescantia ohiensis

 An easy-to-grow plant with interesting foliage that provides a nice contrast in the summer garden.
 Not as aggressive as other spiderworts, but still a spreader, so be aware.
 Great with penstemons and butterfly weed.
-It starts looked pretty ragged late in the season; consider planting with some later-blooming natives.
+It starts looked pretty ragged late in the season; consider planting with some grasses and/or later-blooming natives.
 The showy flowers open in the morning and close in the afternoon.

 Pearly Everlasting